-These materials should be updated and presented every Tuesday, with one copy provided for your faculty advisor and the industrial consultants who meet with you.
+These materials should be updated and discussed every Tuesday, with a copy provided for your faculty advisor and the industrial consultants who meet with you.
 Also, please give or e-mail a copy to Prof. Vrana, whether he attends your meeting or not.
 It is to your advantage to update Prof. Vrana every week, so he can better answer questions or help your group with any issues.
 Please check the consultant schedule each week, and bring copies of important documents, such as block flow diagrams, for everyone expected to attend.
 An extra printed copy would be a good idea, to accommodate any unforeseen changes in the consultant schedule.

 The weekly meeting is your opportunity to update your faculty advisor, Prof. Vrana and the industrial consultants of your current status and then ask any questions that you have.
-Everyone in the group should present what they have done in the past week and ask any questions.
+Everyone in the group should discuss what they have done in the past week and ask any questions.
 This is your hour to seek advice from experienced engineers - use it well.
 If the group before you is running over time, you should diplomatically encourage them to wrap up.
-Minimize the time it takes to set up technology by knowing in advance which computer you will use for Zoom (if needed) and projecting on the large screen, ensuring you have any necessary adapters, files, etc. You should test your technology in the Weiss Pavilion before the first weekly meeting, so you don't lose valuable meeting time working out the technology.
+Minimize the time it takes to set up technology by knowing in advance which computer you will use to project on the large screen, and for Zoom (if needed), ensuring you have any necessary adapters, files, etc. You should test your technology in the Weiss Pavilion before the first weekly meeting, so you don't lose valuable meeting time working out the technology.

-The Monday before the first weekly meeting, this year Jan.
-22, we will hold a lecture at 5:15 to review the process for the weekly meetings and answer any questions you have.
+The Monday before the first weekly meeting is a holiday this year.
+The first Monday schedule of the semester will be Wednesday January 15, and there will be a lecture at 5:15 to review the process for the weekly meetings and answer any questions you have.
 All students should attend.
-There will be two other Monday lectures early in the semester: one to discuss writing the design report and a second to discuss engineering considerations as well as economics.
-ISD groups working on CBE-heavy projects that meet with our industrial consultants are encouraged to attend all lectures, except for the one focusing on the design report.
+There will be three other Monday lectures early in the semester: one to discuss writing the design report, one to discuss engineering and equipment, and one to discuss economics and profitability analysis.

-5) PROGRESS MILESTONES
+6) PROGRESS MILESTONES

 Attached is a schedule of the weekly design group meetings on Tuesday afternoons in the spring.
 Milestones indicate items suggested to be prepared for specific meetings.
 Items that say "Submit" should be handed to or e-mailed to Prof. Vrana.
-Items that do not say "Submit" are simply suggested milestones.
+These items are not graded, but are intended to keep Prof. Vrana up to date with your progress.
+Items that do not say "Submit" are simply suggested milestones for your group to consider.
 Every project is different, but these milestones should be general indications of progress.
 In cases where the milestones don't apply to your project, modifications should be formulated by your group and agreed upon with your faculty advisor and Prof. Vrana.
 Monday lectures are also listed in the Milestones column.

 Your preliminary mass balance and block flow diagram should be completed and submitted to Prof. Vrana by the third week of meetings.
-For a product, focus on the customer preferences, the technical specifications, the product concept, and a competitive (patent) analysis (Section 1.2 - SLSWGN.)

-Most of the process synthesis work should be completed by week 5 or 6.
+Most of the process synthesis work should be completed by week 5.
 Plan to review the material and energy balances for the most promising flowsheet(s), that is, base-case designs, together with a computer-drawn process flow diagram.
-See Flow Diagrams in Section 2.5 (pp41-44 - SLSWGN).
+See Flow Diagrams in Section 2.5 (pp41-44 of the textbook).

-Much of the detailed design of your new product and/or the process units for your manufacturing plant should be completed by the 8th consultant meeting.
-Plan to discuss the detailed design for your product or process and key process units.
+Much of the detailed design of the process units for your manufacturing plant should be completed by the 7th consultant meeting.
+Plan to discuss the detailed design for your process and key process units.
 All equipment should be designed the week after that, and economics completed by the final meeting.